 - 60% of the Amazon rainforest is located in Brazil while the remaining 40% is located in Peru, Colombia, Bolivia, Venezuela, Ecuador, Guyana, Suriname, and French Guiana.

-- It is also the most biodiverse tropical rainforest of the world with about 40,000 species of plants, 430 species of mammals, 1,300 of birds, 3,000 types of fishes, and 2.5 million different species of insects.
+- It is also the most biodiverse tropical rainforest in the world with about 40,000 species of plants, 430 species of mammals, 1,300 birds, 3,000 types of fishes, and 2.5 million different species of insects.